KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

 TODO:
+- the type of model used, the number of layers, the size of each layer
 - layers erklären, vor allem warum 40, 80, 30?
 Tip: Preprocess, resize

 The final model architecture (model.py, function `create_model_LeNet()`) is a convolutional neural network derived from [LeNet-5](http://yann.lecun.com/exdb/lenet/).
 Here is a visualization of the architecture: